Learn to become your own book!

 A graduate of the University of Alabama, Reed has worked in radio and television, higher education, and public relations.
 In 1985, Reed retired his three-piece suit, grew a beard, and recreated his life as author, storyteller, speaker, columnist, humorist, rare book dealer and museum curator.

 Reed is called upon frequently to share his inspirational view of the world.
-He speaks on "How To Become Your Own Book" at universities and schools, as well as civic and writing groups throughout the land.
+He speaks on "How To Become Your Own Book" at universities and schools, as well as civic and writing groups.
 "Small Town Red Clay Tales, Both Actual and True" and "Christmas Comes But Once A Day" are performed in Alabama by the Seasoned Readers, a non-profit troupe of senior actors.

-Reed is married, the father of three, and "Poppy" to eight grandchildren.
+Reed is married, the father of three, and "Poppy" to seven grandchildren.

 Education & Experience:

-• Bachelor of Science degree in education (speech and drama major), University of Alabama, Tuscaloosa, 1969
+- Bachelor of Science degree in education (speech major), University of Alabama, Tuscaloosa, 1968

 Professional and community outreach activities:

-• H.G.
-Wells Societies of England and America, member and contributing writer
+- H.G.
+Wells Societies of England and America, current member and former contributing writer

-• Alabama Writers' Forum, reviewer for First Draft Magazine
+- Alabama Writers' Forum, former reviewer for First Draft Magazine

-• Alabama School of Fine Arts, board member
+- Alabama School of Fine Arts, former board member

-• Jefferson County (Alabama)Historical Commission, vice chair, board of directors
+- Jefferson County (Alabama)Historical Commission, former vice chair

-Columns, stories, reviews and poems have appeared in/on:
+Columns, stories, reviews, commentaries and poems have appeared in/on:

 ACTIVE CULTURE MAGAZINE